 » The university is designated a Hispanic-Serving Institution and borders Mexico.
 Thus, the school is well positioned to serve the talent needs of the region.

 Partner with the school to help redefine an industry.
 If you are looking for professional development opportunities, to connect with experts, or to develop training for your company, please contact us at firstname.lastname@example.org

-UArizona faculty: Contribute to minerals-focused education, research or outreach by becoming a member.
-Advance curricular innovation as an associate director.
+UArizona faculty and researchers: Contribute to minerals-focused education, research or outreach by becoming a member.